How to water propagate indoor plants (the simple step-by-step guide with photos)

 Why include an aerial root?

-Aerial roots aren't the same as soil roots, but can absorb water and nutrients, so including an aerial root in your cutting will help the cutting survive while those new roots grow.
+Aerial roots, water roots and soil roots are all roots, just with different adaptations according to what they grow in.
+They can absorb water and nutrients, so including an aerial root in your cutting will help the cutting survive while those new roots grow.

 Step 3: Remove extra leaves